karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-and-dotnet-core.md

         });
 });
 ```
-Let me explain what we're doing line by line
+This is the first app we're instrumenting so I'm going to explain a little bit what we're doing line by line

 ```csharp
 AddAspNetCoreInstrumentation()